SlexAxton/txjs2013/schedule/06_lunch.md

 You should be able to get in and out of most places in an hour and half, but please choose wisely if you find yourself in a line.

-Here is our **no-bull-honky list of pretty great places that you should use your eatin'-mouth at**:
+Here is our **no-bull-honky list of pretty great places that you should use yer eatin'-mouth at**:

 * [Frank](http://goo.gl/maps/OnCN6) - Gourmet Hotdogs & Good Coffee
 * [Roaring Fork](http://goo.gl/maps/VWHCn) - Fancy American (The Big Ass Burger is delicious)